Skip to Initiative for U.S.-China Dialogue on Global Issues Full Site Menu Skip to main content

 Culture and Society

-Georgetown University’s Initiative for U.S.-China Dialogue on Global Issues addresses culture and society-related issues and opportunities for cooperation through research, teaching, and dialogue among Chinese and U.S. leaders from the public sector, business, and the academy.
+Georgetown University’s Initiative for U.S.-China Dialogue on Global Issues addresses culture and society-related issues and opportunities for cooperation through research, publications, public events, and dialogues that engage faculty, students, and leading stakeholders in both countries.

-Established in spring 2019, the U.S.-China Research Group on Culture and Society, convened by Becky Hsu of Georgetown University in collaboration with Teresa Kuan of the Chinese University of Hong Kong, brings together American and Chinese scholars across disciplines for structured dialogue and research to explore how American and Chinese individuals and families are seeking happiness in contemporary society.
+From 2019 to 2024, the initiative sponsored the U.S.-China Research Group on Culture and Society, which brought together American and Chinese scholars across disciplines for structured dialogue and research to explore how American and Chinese individuals and families seek happiness in contemporary society.
 The research group met over several semesters, alternating between Washington, DC, China, and online.

 For an overview of Georgetown’s engagement with cultural and development issues across schools and programs, visit the Global Georgetown website.